sdeck51/jekyll-now/_posts/2017-4-4-Segmentation.md

 # Data
 The data we'll be using is from the MIT Scene Parsing website [here](http://sceneparsing.csail.mit.edu/).
 It contains 20,000 training images, and 2000 validation images across 151 different classes.
 The data we need is simply formatted in 4 folders that contain training images, training labels, validation images, validation labels.
 Due to having so many images it's a good idea to cache them on disc for quicker access.

-The first thing we need to do is collect the names of the
+The first thing we need to do is collect the names of the files we're reading in.

 {% highlight python %}
 def list_files(dire):
     r= []